geethamutyala24/user_registration_form/README.md

-# 📝 User Registration Form
+# 📝 User Registration Form with PHP & MySQL

-This is a simple and responsive **User Registration Form** built using HTML, CSS, and JavaScript, with basic validations.
-The project also includes a SQL file for creating and managing a user database.
+This is a **full-stack User Registration Form** built using **HTML5, CSS3, JavaScript, PHP, and MySQL**.
+It includes frontend form validations and backend integration to securely store user data into a MySQL database.

 ---

 ## 📌 Features

-- 📄 HTML form with fields: Name, Email, Password, Phone, DOB, Gender, etc.
+- 📄 Clean and responsive HTML5 form layout
-- 🎨 Styled using CSS for a clean layout
+- 🎨 CSS3 for styling
-- ✅ JavaScript form validations:
+- ✅ JavaScript validations:
   - Required fields check
   - Valid email format
-  - Password length
+  - Password strength and match
   - Mobile number format
-  - Age ≥ 18 validation
+  - Age validation (must be 18 or older)
+- 💡 PHP backend script to process and insert form data
-- 🗃️ SQL script to create user table in MySQL
+- 🗃️ MySQL database connection to store user data securely

 ---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- PHP
-- SQL (MySQL)
+- MySQL
 - GitHub for version control

 ---

-## 📂 Project Structure
+## 🗂️ Project Structure